What Is Hydroponic Farming?

 - The hydroponic technique of farming is cost-effective.

-- In this technique, to supply essential nutrients to the plants, only a few drops of a hydroponic mineral solution is required to be added once or twice a month.
+- In this technique, to supply essential nutrients to the plants, only a few drops of a hydroponic mineral solution requires to be added once or twice a month.

 - Hydroponics technology can also reduce the cost of fertilizer and transportation.